Milad-Akarie/auto_route_library/README.md

 ```dart
  AutoRoute(path: '/books/:id', page: BookDetailsPage),
 ```
-The simplest way to extract path parameters from path and gain access to them is by annotating constructor params with `@PathParam('optional-alias')` with the same alias/name of the segment.
+The simplest way to extract path parameters from the path and gain access to them is by annotating constructor params with `@PathParam('optional-alias')` with the same alias/name of the segment.

 ```dart
 class BookDetailsPage extends StatelessWidget {